I got an advance copy of Vince Gironda – Legend & Myth

-For body builders it is an exercise that targets the lats, but I like how it works the legs in an isometic position at the end position.
-Plus the core muscles have to be active to stabilize the lower back and then you add a rowing movement which is a functional and important movement.
+It is an exercise that targets the lats of bodybuilders, but I like how it works the legs in an isometric position at the end position.
+Plus, the core muscles have to be active to stabilize the lower back, and then you add a rowing movement which is a functional and essential movement.
 I like it.
-I will put that in my exercise tool box.
+I will put that in my exercise toolbox.

-It was interesting to read what to eat in order to build muscle, detox the body, affect digestion or gain weight fast.
+It was interesting to read what to eat to build muscle, detox the body, affect digestion or gain weight fast.

-In the day and age we live in now, a lot of this revolves around supplements.
-It was cool to read what Vince did with real food to get the results he wanted.
+In the day and age we live in now, this revolves around supplements.
+It was fantastic to read what Vince did with real food to get his desired results.

 Sum It All Up

-I also got a lot of new ideas when it came to exercises and movements, plus insight into old school methods of muscle mass nutrition.
+In addition to acquiring a lot of new ideas about exercises and movements, I also gained insight into old-school muscle mass nutrition methods.

-If you like body building history or fitness history, check out Vince Gironda – Legend & Myth.
-You will get a chuckle, be reminded of a wild time and have a better understanding of how we got where we are now.
+If you like bodybuilding or fitness history, check out Vince Gironda – Legend & Myth.
+You will get a chuckle, be reminded of a rough time, and better understand how we got where we are now.

-If you are looking at different eating schemes in order to build muscle, this has a lot of methods.
-I could have used this for my thin clients that were looking at putting on weight and gaining muscles, , check out Vince Gironda – Legend & Myth .
+If you are looking at different eating schemes to build muscle, this has a lot of methods.
+I could have used this for my thin clients looking at putting on weight and gaining powers; check out Vince Gironda – Legend & Myth.

 We will talk to you soon.